Protitanichthys: Description

 Protitanichthys is very similar to other coccosteids, though the skull is proportionally narrower, and the orbits are comparatively smaller.
 As mentioned earlier, species are quite large for coccosteids, with most fossil specimens coming from individuals 0.5 m in length, with rare fossils from over 2 m individuals.
 It is surpassed only in size by the Old World genus, Livosteus.

 Phylogeny

 Protitanichthys is a member of the family Coccosteidae, which belongs to the clade Coccosteomorphi, one of the two major clades within Eubrachythoraci.
 The cladogram below shows the phylogeny of Protitanichthys:

 Species

-P. fossatus
+Protitanichthys fossatus

 The type species of the genus.
 The description of P. fossatus is based on a cranial roof, possibly 20 cm long, found in the Eifelian-aged Delaware Limestone of Ohio.

-P. rockportensis
+Protitanichthys rockportensis

 As the specific name suggests, numerous scrappy remains of this species are found in the Lower-Givetian Rockport Quarry Limestone in Michigan.
 Denison (1978) questions the status of P. rockportensis being distinct from P. fossatus, as there are very few differences between the two, aside from chronological and geographical differences.